“Okay Google, can you handle my bills for me?” If only it were that easy.

 However, attorney ethical requirements create interesting challenges for digital billing assistants, and for the attorneys who might want to use them.
 Of particular importance is an attorney’s obligation to understand where and how his or her client’s confidential data is being stored and used..

-This article first appeared in Law Technology Today on 2/28/18.
+A version of this article first appeared in Law Technology Today on 2/28/18.